aruraghuvanshi/pythonml/README.txt

         Author: Aru Raghuvanshi

-        Function takes 4 arguments of datasets split by train test split method along with one of KFold value 'k', and fits 5 classifier machine learning algos of LogisticReg, Random Forest, Decision Tree, XGBoost and LightGBM classifiers and returns a dataframe with metrics.
+        Function takes 4 arguments of datasets split by train test split method along with one of KFold value 'k', and fits 6 classifier machine learning algos of LogisticReg, Random Forest, Decision Tree, XGBoost, KNN and LightGBM classifiers and returns a dataframe with metrics.

         Arguments: four products of train test split method and kfold 'k'
         Returns: Dataframe, plot